Helena van Essen

 Photo: Wikimedia Commons

-On February 27, 1943, around 2,500 half-Jewish and mixed-married Jewish men in Berlin were arrested and driven together in a building on Rosenstraße to be deported.
-Their women are starting a protest, more and more women are joining in.
-Eventually, the deportation is cancelled.
-Until the end of the war, the men carry out forced labour.
-8,000 of the 175,000 Berlin Jews survive the war, people in hiding and Jews from mixed marriages included.
+On February 27, 1943, approximately 2,500 half-Jewish and intermarried Jewish men are arrested in Berlin and gathered in a building on Rosenstrasse to be deported.
+Their wives start a protest, and more and more women join in.
+Eventually, the deportation is called off.
+Until the end of the war, the men are forced into labor.
+Out of the 175,000 Berlin Jews, including those in hiding and Jews from mixed marriages, 8,000 survive the war.

 Monument to the heroes of the ghetto uprising